Kakuho/AWAx86/readme.md

 A dumb compiler for a subset of awa5.0, targetting x86.

+There are two frontends for Awa5.0, one targeting awatalk and the other targeting awassembly, where I call awassembly the shorthand notation of awatalk.

-Frontend Passes:
+Compiler Passes:

-if the file is in awatalk, so extension is .awa, then

-Awatalk -> Binary IR -> Tokens -> Backend
+Awatalk (.awa files) / Awassembly (.awasm files) -> Binary IR -> Tokens -> Backend -> X86

-if the file is in awassembly, extension being .awasm, then

-Awassembly -> Tokens -> Backend

 //---------------------------------------------------------------/